ruudgreven/MavenTemplateProjects/README.md

 This project contains Template projects that you can use with Maven and Eclipse.
 It represents an entire workspace with (at this moment) one project.
 The project itselfs and a tutorial how you should use it is documented in the MD file.

 # How to use this?
-- Fork or mirror this repository and configure it for your needs.
+To use this project you should Fork or mirror this repository and configure it for your needs.
+Read https://help.github.com/articles/fork-a-repo for everything about forking.

 # What should I configure per project?
 When you have forked or mirrored this project you should edited the following things: